AndreasChristensen89/project-three-python/README.md

 ### Future features to implement
 * Add multiplayer option
-* Multiplayer does not need to be live, but can grab a random set of coordinates given by a player at any moment.
+* Multiplayer does not need to be live but can grab a random set of coordinates given by a player at any moment.
 Players will know result from lists (Add search function to find outcome)
 * Possibility for the player to add ships to play against the computer
 * Possibility for the player to select board size.

 ## Testing
 * Gitpod workspace was used to test functionality for both game and API
 * After deployment, Heroku deployment terminal was used to test functionality for both game and API
-* Data validation was tested with a large number of different input.
-Letters, characters, lengths, reverse, capital, lowecase.
+* Data validation was tested with a large number of different inputs.
+Letters, characters, lengths, reverse, capital, lowercase.

 __Breakpoints__
 There are not breakpoints set for this project